whaynes/STCW23/jekyll/assessments/Engine/OICEW-8E2A.md

 <!--rowstart-->

-[Make](guidelines#fabricate) a temporary repair using a prefabricated repair clamp, or
+{% do Make, fabricate %} a temporary repair using a prefabricated repair clamp, or